wikipathways/wikipathways.github.io/_communities/cptac.md

 support: "This work is supported by [The National Cancer Institute](https://www.cancer.gov/)."

-contribute: "The CPTAC set of pathways can be edited, updated and added to by anyone using PathVisio.
-Contact Kristina Hanspers (kristina.hanspers[AT]gladstone.ucsf.edu) if you're interested in curating, adding or using CPTAC pathways."
+contribute: "The CPTAC set of pathways can be edited, updated and added to by anyone using PathVisio."

 community-tag: "CPTAC"